kenn/redis-classy/README.md

 RedisClassy.redis = Redis.current
 ```

-Create a class that inherits RedisClassy.
-For Rails projects, you can put it in `app/redis/cache.rb` for auto- and eager-loading:
+Create a class that inherits RedisClassy. (e.g. in `app/redis/cache.rb` for Rails, for auto- and eager-loading)

 ```ruby
 class Cache < RedisClassy